-As with all our cable series developments, the speaker cable is the cable we start with.
+As with all our cable series developments, the speaker cable is the cable we develop first.
 The Silver Diamond cables were something of a surprise to those that heard them and we were even surprised at exactly what they could do.
 So deciding to try to better them was no small undertaking.
-While reviewer’s were incredibly impressed with the Silver Diamonds we wondered if there was anything else we could bring to the performance to improve them.
-What we ended up doing is starting from the ground up again looking at each step in more minute detail and tweaking each and every iteration to optimise performance and optimise we did.
+While reviewers were incredibly impressed with the Silver Diamonds we wondered if there was anything else we could bring to the performance to improve on them.
+What we ended up doing is starting from the ground up again, looking at each step in more minute detail and tweaking each and every iteration to optimise performance and optimise we did.

-What you have with the new Statements is a reviewer’s nightmare, how to describe them without repeating words that will be mistaken for something that you have heard before.
+What you have with the new Statements is a reviewer’s nightmare, how to describe them without repeating words that will be mistaken for something that you may have heard before.

 Designed and built to match the performance of the Statement speaker cable we had to completely re-think the way we approached the RCA in terms of its micro-geometry, production process, isolation etc but the time and R&D spent on developing these cables has been worth it, having the same performance profile as the speaker cable.
 Or as one listener described their experience connecting the RCAs into a system with the Statement speaker cables:

 “Just when I thought this is it, there’s no room for additional improvement, the RCAs were plugged in and…voila, another big step forward towards even more realistic reproduction.”